A commutator lemma for confined subgroups and applications to groups acting on rooted trees: Introduction

 \section{Introduction}

-Given a group $G$, we denote by $\sub(G)$ the space of subgroups of $G$, endowed with the Chabauty topology.
-A subgroup $H$ of $G$ is \textbf{confined} if the closure of the $G$-orbit of $H$ under conjugation in $\sub(G)$ does not contain the trivial subgroup $\left\lbrace 1\right\rbrace $.
+Given a group $G$, we denote by $\sub(G)$ the space of subgroups of $G$, endowed with the induced topology from the set $\left\lbrace 0,1 \right\rbrace ^G$ of all subsets of $G$.
+The group $G$ acts on $\sub(G)$ by conjugation.
+A subgroup $H$ of $G$ is \textbf{confined} if the closure of the $G$-orbit of $H$ in $\sub(G)$ does not contain the trivial subgroup $\left\lbrace 1\right\rbrace $.
 By definition of the topology in $\sub(G)$, this is equivalent to saying that there exists a finite subset $P$ of non-trivial elements of $G$ such that $g H g^{-1} \cap P$ is not empty for every $g \in G$.
 A subset $P$ with this property is called a \textbf{confining subset} for $(H,G)$.
-When $G$ is finitely generated, yet another equivalent definition is that a subgroup $H$ of $G$ is confined if the Schreier graph of $H$ does not contain copies of arbitrarily large balls of the Cayley graph of $G$ (see Section \ref{s-preliminaries} for the precise formulation).
+When $G$ is finitely generated, yet another equivalent definition is that a subgroup $H$ of $G$ is confined if the Schreier graph associated to $H$ does not contain copies of arbitrarily large balls of the Cayley graph of $G$ (see Section \ref{s-preliminaries} for the precise formulation).

 A related notion is the notion of uniformly recurrent subgroup (URS) introduced by Glasner and Weiss \cite{GW-urs}.
-By definition a URS is a closed and minimal $G$-invariant subspace of $\sub(G)$.
+By definition a URS is a (non-empty) closed $G$-invariant subspace $\H \subseteq \sub(G)$ that is minimal (with respect to inclusion) among closed $G$-invariant subspaces of $\sub(G)$.
+Equivalently, $\H$ is a URS is for every $H \in \H$, the orbit closure of $H$ is equal to $\H$.
 By extension we also say that subgroup $H$ of $G$ is a URS if the orbit closure of $H$ is minimal.
-Since the trivial subgroup $\left\lbrace 1\right\rbrace $ is a fixed point for the conjugation action, clearly every non-trivial URS $H$ is confined.
-Conversely for every confined subgroup $H$, the orbit closure of $H$ contains a non-trivial URS by Zorn's lemma.
+Clearly, if $H$ is non-trivial and $H$ is a URS, then $H$ is confined.
+Conversely, if $H$ is confined, then the orbit closure of $H$ contains a non-trivial URS by Zorn's lemma.

-Historically confined subgroups were first systematically studied in the setting of locally finite groups, in connection with the study of ideals in group algebras \cite{Sehg-Zal-Alt93,Zaless94,Hart-Zal-97,Leinen-Puglisi-02Isr,Leinen-Puglisi-02Pac,Leinen-Puglisi-03}.
+Historically, confined subgroups were first systematically studied in the setting of locally finite groups, in connection with the study of ideals in group algebras \cite{Sehg-Zal-Alt93,Zaless94,Hart-Zal-97,Leinen-Puglisi-02Isr,Leinen-Puglisi-02Pac,Leinen-Puglisi-03}.
 More recently, confined subgroups and URSs played an important role in the study of ideals in reduced group $C^*$-algebras \cite{Kal-Ken,Ken-URS,LBMB-sub-dyn}.
-Beyond these connections with group algebras, confined subgroups and URSs were shown to be useful tools in the study of various families of countable groups appearing as groups of homeomorphisms \cite{MB-graph-germs,LBMB-sub-dyn}.
+Beyond these connections with group algebras, confined subgroups and URSs were shown to be useful tools to establish rigidity results about various families of countable groups appearing as groups of homeomorphisms \cite{LBMB-sub-dyn,MB-graph-germs}.